Vickers Bet Withdrawal Time Test: Instant via Visa (2026)

 Request the Withdrawal

 Finally, submit the request for your withdrawal, and wait for your money to arrive.
-In our most recent test, we were left waiting for 55 minutes for the funds to arrive.
-A pretty good result, one must say.
+In our most recent test, we were not left waiting for the funds to arrive.
+An instant return is a good result, one must say.

 Vickers Bet Withdrawal 2